The iPhone 7 Has Arbitrary Software Locks That Prevent Repair

 Not Arbitrary and Not New (Score:2)

 Read the article before commenting (!)
-(Score:2)
+(Score:3)

 We need options (Score:2)